Thomas Paulsamy

-Thomas Paulsamy is the serving Bishop of the Roman Catholic Diocese of Dindigul, India.
+Thomas Paulsamy is the served Bishop of the Roman Catholic Diocese of Dindigul, India.
 He is the second bishop of the diocese.

 Early life and education

-He was born on 2 August 1954 in N. Poolampatty, Diocese of Tiruchy.
+He was born on 2 August 1951 in N. Poolampatty, Diocese of Tiruchy.
 He has acquired Masters in Arts.
 He studied Philosophy & Theology at St. Paul's Seminary, Tiruchirapalli and M.Th at Maryknoll School of theology, New York, USA.